Percentage Calculator

 $$\frac{T-A}{T} × 100\%$$

-• the percentage of a number;
+- the percentage of a specific number;

-• the percentage increase from one number to another;
+- the percentage increase from one number to another;

-• the percentage decrease from one number to another;
+- the percentage decrease from one number to another;

-How to compute the percentage of a number
+How to Compute the Percentage of a Number

 $$\frac{20}{100} × 3,000 = 600$$

-The amount retained in the investment would be (100%-20%)=80% of 3,000, which is equal to:
+The amount retained in the investment would be the remaining 80% (100% - 20%) of the 3,000 profit, calculated as:

 $$\frac{80}{100} × 3,000 = 2,400$$